examedia-video-engineering/chrome-site-blocker/README.md

 Click any listed site to remove it

-_Thanks to DeepSeek for writing it._
+_Thanks to Claude LLM for writing it._